dollyj1/ECommerceInventory/deploy-railway/Readme.md

-# GroceryMart - Railway Deployment
+# GroceryMart - Render Deployment

-This folder contains files to deploy GroceryMart using Docker on Railway.
+This folder contains files to deploy GroceryMartJava using Docker on Render.